 We offer a “Smallholders Starter” course for anyone interested in an escape to the country.
 We’ll provide you with a basic rundown on what’s involved in running a smallholding – the rules, regulations, welfare issues – and you get to spend some “hands-on” time with the animals and have a play with the tractor.
 The course costs £300 (for two) and includes two nights in the Linhay, cooked breakfast, lunch and evening meals (and, possibly, the odd glass of wine).

-For those wanting a chance to explore the countryside, we also offer a "Walking Break".
+For those wanting a chance to explore the countryside, we're proud to support the recently improved Two Moors Way long distance footpath and we're very happy to offer a collection service, dinner, bed and breakfast for those intrepid souls trekking the route.
+We also offer our own "Walking Break".
 The package costs £450 (for two) and includes 3 nights in the Linhay, hearty breakfasts, delicious suppers and packed lunches.
 We will provide suggested routes, directions, maps, hints and tips as well as transporting you to the start of the walk, collecting you later in the day and getting the log fire blazing in time for your return.
+We'll even dry your clothes (well, it is Devon...).

 If you'd like to book some time here as a gift for someone (or for a special celebration), drop us a line and we can help with all the arrangements.